cube3power/atsd/forecasting/README.md

 ### Rule Engine

-Forecast values may be used as [thresholds](../rule-engine/README.md#forecast-thresholds) for rules to trigger an alert if actual values deviate from forecast values by some amount.
+Pre-computed forecast values may be used as [thresholds](../rule-engine/README.md#forecast-thresholds) for rules to trigger an alert if actual values deviate from forecast values by some amount.
 Forecast values may be compared to actual values using [statistical functions](../rule-engine/README.md#functions-forecast.md) such as standard deviation as well as raw value.

 ```javascript
 abs(avg() - forecast()) > 25